kikoveiga/feup-cpm1/README.md

 - **Hilt**: Dependency injection library used in the Android apps.
 - **Retrofit & OkHttp**: Used for making network requests in the Android apps.
 - **Room**: SQLite database used for local storage in the Client App.
-- **DataStore**: Used for storing user information in the Client App.
+- **Jetpack DataStore**: Used for storing user information in the Client App, substituting SharedPreferences.
+- **Android Keystore**: Used for storing cryptographic keys securely in the Client App.
 - **Zxing**: Library used for QR code scanning in the Android apps.
-- **Kotlinx Serialization**: Used for serializing and deserializing data in the Android apps.
+- **Kotlinx Serialization & Gson**: Used for serializing and deserializing data in the Android apps.
 - **KSP**: Kotlin Symbol Processing which substitutes the deprecated kapt.